oracle-quickstart/oci-arch-tomcat-mds/README.md

     ls
 ```

+### Prerequisites
+First off, you'll need to do some pre-deploy setup.
+That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).

-2. Create a `terraform.tfvars` file, and specify the following variables:
+Create a `terraform.tfvars` file, and specify the following variables:

 ```
 # Authentication